Yoga Asanas: A Guide to Getting Started

 The word “yoga” means union.
 Yoga is essentially about the union of the body with the breath to bring about a stillness of the mind.
 The poses or asanas bend, lift, twist, and fold your body as you coordinate it with your breathing.

 Beginning something new is always intimidating, and without proper knowledge, can seem overwhelming.
-There are endless things to learn as a beginner in yoga ⸺ right from physical asanas and breathing techniques, to spiritual practices with vast philosophical foundations.
-You may choose to weave them all together or take out a slice and include it in your life.
+When it comes to yoga exercises for beginners, there are endless things to learn ⸺right from physical asanas and breathing techniques, to spiritual practices with vast philosophical foundations.
+You may choose to weave all yoga exercises for beginners together or take out a slice and include it in your life.

 The following steps are going to guide you to design your own yoga practice.
 But before that, you need to know the nature of asana practice.
 Let’s delve into some basic questions.